ee20b117/CAD-for-VLSI/code/README.md

-# How to run and test the code
+# How to run and test